dzianis-dashkevich/cv/readme.md

 ### About

-dzianis.dashkevich.us@gmail.com / New York
+New York / 714-266-5837 / dzianis.dashkevich.us@gmail.com / [LinkedIn](https://www.linkedin.com/in/dzianis-dashkevich/)

-Results-oriented software engineer with 8+ years of experience building high-performance web media applications used by _millions_ worldwide.
-A recognized contributor to the video.js ecosystem with deep expertise in streaming protocols (HLS, DASH), DRM, and other open-source web player frameworks like hls.js, dash.js, and Shaka Player.
-Proven expertise in building production-grade playback SDKs for Smart TVs, mobiles, and the web.
-Skilled in building features end-to-end, from developing responsive front-end interfaces and backend APIs to optimizing CI/CD pipelines.
+Results-oriented software engineer with 7+ years of experience building high-performance web media applications used by _millions_ worldwide.
+Deep expertise in streaming protocols and open-source web player libraries such as hls.js, dash.js, Shaka Player, and video.js.
+Recognized contributor to the video.js ecosystem.
+Proven expertise in building production-grade playback SDKs for the web and Smart TVs.
 Strong collaborator who drives engineering excellence through mentorship, strategic decision-making, and a deep focus on scalable, maintainable solutions.

 #### Tech Stack
 - **Languages:** JavaScript, TypeScript, Node.js, Dart